IBM/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

 </p>

-##5.
+##6.
 Start the Local Network

 Now you are ready to deploy to the local fabric network.
-You first need to make sure your network is running.

-* Click on the words `local_fabric` with the unfilled circle next to it.
-That is how you can tell if you network is up or not - once it is running - the circle will be filled in.
-Click on the 3 dots and select `Start Fabric Runtime`.
+Before you can install the smart contract on the network, you need to first connect to a network.
+The network that comes with the VSCode extension is perfect for development — it offers the minimal resources to develop and test your contract.
+The following Docker containers are started on your local machine, each with a different role in the network: `Orderer, Certificate Authority, CouchDB, and Peer`.

+* Click on the extension, you should see LOCAL FABRIC OPS on the left side of the editor.
+To the right of LOCAL FABRIC OPS you should see a three-dot symbol.
+Click that, and then click on Start Fabric Runtime.

+Your extension will now provision those Docker containers that will act as nodes in your network.
+Once the provisioning is finished, you should see a Smart Contracts section under LOCAL FABRIC OPS.

 <p align="center">